Let’s get straight to the point – you’re probably searching for a policy and procedure template you can use.

 - Documentation of efforts of process/quality improvement

 - Unambiguous, actionable documentation of your main operating processes (like a process manual)

 16 tips for writing standard operating procedures

-SOPs must be well-written in order to be effective.
-The process described should be concise, easy-to-read, and laid up in a clear step-by-step format.
-Information needs to be unambiguous and not overly complicated, especially when there are instructions to be dictated.
+In summary, SOPs must be well-written to be effective.
+The process described should be concise, easy to read, and laid out in a clear step-by-step format.
+Overall, the information needs to be unambiguous and not overly complicated, especially when there are instructions to be dictated.

 Below are 16 informal steps that can function as guidelines for writing your SOPs.
-While informal, they are just as well-suited to an ISO 9001 standard framework, as they are for your more informal SOP requirements:
+While informal, they are just as well-suited to an ISO 9001 standard framework as they are for your more casual SOP requirements:

 - Understand how you will present your SOPs

 - Gather the relevant stakeholders

 - Work out your purpose